melosomelo/algorithms/linear-data-structures/README.md

 | Double linked list |     ❌      |      -       |     -     |  -  |

-\*_Although sometimes this operation can take linear time (due to resizing and shifting), if we make a
+\*_Although sometimes this operation can take linear time (due to resizing and shifting), if we use a
 [different kind of analysis](https://en.wikipedia.org/wiki/Amortized_analysis), we can see that it's constant overall._